Nick-Archi/pico-freertos-playground/03_queues/README.md

 [Learnings](#learnings)<br>

 ## Overview
-A mutex allows tasks to share a resource, effectively limiting the usage of that resource to just 1 task.
-Once the task is done, it gives up the mutex for another task to then take.
-In this project, I want to showcase some simple examples of using a mutex as well as an example showcasing the usage of the sbm library I've been working on to interact with an OLED as the shared resource.
+A queue (FIFO) could be used as a form of IPC between different tasks.
+I want to have a couple of examples showcasing how different tasks can utilize a queue for their own purposes.
+Queues in FreeRTOS are thread safe so it should be fine for multiple tasks(threads) to interact with a queue.

 ## Objective
-- [] Executable that spins up tasks to utilize a mutex to interact with a shared resource (OLED).
+- [] Executable that shows tasks utilizing a mutex to interact with a shared resource (OLED).
+- [] Mailbox shared between tasks in a producer(s) and consumer example.
+- [] Queue set utilized in FreeRTOS.

 ## Setup
 Modify the FreeRTOSConfig.h:
 - Update the configMAX_PRIORITES
 - Enable Time Slicing
     - update configUSE_TIME_SLICING = 1
-- Enable Mutual Exclusion
-    - configUSE_MUTEXES = 1
 - Enable indefinite waits
     - INCLUDE_vTaskSuspend = 1